mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 ### Implicit Conversions

-Connector/NET allows `MySqlDataReader.GetString()` to be called on many non-textual columns, and will implicitly convert the value to a `string` (using the current locale).
+Prior to v8.3.0, Connector/NET allows `MySqlDataReader.GetString()` to be called on many non-textual columns, and will implicitly convert the value to a `string` (using the current locale).
 This is a frequent source of locale-dependent bugs, so MySqlConnector follows typical ADO.NET practice (e.g., SqlClient, npgsql) and disallows this (by throwing an `InvalidCastException`).